Josh-Hollopeter/RemoteControlProject/README.md

 #### Overview
 This is a remote control simulation.
-It's designed to allow a user to input commands to simulate button presses on a remote
+It's designed to allow a user to input commands to simulate button presses on a remote!

 #### Concepts
 * while loops